All transitions between States are triggered by Events.

 - "Game object" above refers to the game object that owns the FSM.

-- After a COLLISION or TRIGGER event you can use GetCollisionInfo, GetTriggerInfo, or GetControllerHitInfo to decide how to react to the collision.
+- After a COLLISION or TRIGGER event you can use GetCollisionInfo, GetTriggerInfo, or GetControllerHitInfo to get more info on the collision/trigger.

 - MOUSE events are very useful in state machines that control GUIText or GUITexture components.
 See GUI Element Actions.